pbalcer/librarius/DESIGN.md

 Note: is this optimal? probably not, but it's the simplest way to prevent write skew I came up with that was easy to be made "scalable" (at least for readers).
 Once implemented, I need to see if there isn't a livelock issue...
+Wild idea: I could probably add a futex-thingy with exponential backoff so that transactions go to sleep instead of repeatedly aborting on a transaction.
+But let's not reinvent fair mutexes :)

 Once a read-only transaction finishes, it simply drops its versioned reader, which will commit its read version, enabling GC/eviction/replacement to run.